We have four key offers to help build your capability to progress change and improvement locally.

 - Topic-based sessions – shorter modular sessions

-* Priority for these participant programmes is given to PCNs and practices engaged in the Access Improvement programme, delivered by the Time for Care team.
+* Priority for these participant programmes is given to primary care networks (PCNs) and practices engaged in the Access Improvement programme, delivered by the Primary Care Transformation team.
 Remaining places will be made available to applicants from NHS primary care organisations (networks and practices) held on a waiting list.